 Please let us know your thoughts, using story points? does size matter?

-The Scrum roles are
+The Scrum roles and responsibilities are

-Product Owner – PO is a key stakeholder in an Agile project.
+Product Owner (PO) – PO is a key stakeholder in an Agile project.
 He/She is responsible for defining or detailing the vision, understanding organization goals and ensure to align project goals with it.

-- Responsible for release planning and further prioritize the work.
+- Responsible for prioritization of the work.

-- Owns product backlog, release backlog.
+- Owns product backlog and release backlog.